-In 2016 ComReg has increased its enforcement and after an investigation imposed a €255,000 fixed penalty notice on Virgin Media under section 85 of the Consumer Protection Act 2007 for failure to provide 26,046 of its customers with a contract in a durable form in contravention of the Consumer Information Regulations 2013.
+In 2016, ComReg imposed a €255,000 fixed penalty notice on Virgin Media for failure to provide 26,046 of its customers with a contract in a durable form in contravention of the Consumer Information Regulations 2013.
 ComReg investigated Virgin Media as a result of complaints from Virgin customers who claimed the lack of a contract in durable form made it difficult for the affected Virgin Media customers to recognise and see exactly what they were being charged for by the company.
 This was the first time that ComReg has imposed fixed penalty notices (FPNs).
 ComReg has the power to issue FPNs under the Consumer Protection Act 2007 for breaches of the Consumer Information Regulations 2013.

-In 2017 ComReg initiated an investigation into the way in which Vodafone notified its customers of changes to their roaming terms and conditions (to include an automatic opt-in provision).
+In 2017, ComReg initiated an investigation into the way in which Vodafone notified its customers of changes to their roaming terms and conditions (to include an automatic opt-in provision).
 ComReg determined Vodafone incorrectly notified its customers of this change and imposed a fine of €250,000 and forced Vodafone to remediate its customers to the tune of €2.5 million.
 Vodafone also made binding commitments not to use 'auto opt-ins' in future.